cfu288/mere-medical/README.md

   <h3 align="center">Mere Medical</h3>

   <p align="center">
-    A self-hosted web app to aggregate and sync all of your medical records from your patient portals in one place.
-Offline-first with multiple device sync supported.
-Very much a work in progress.
+    A self-hosted web app to aggregate and sync all of your medical records from multiple patient portals in one place.
+Privacy focused and offline-first.
+Currently pre-release software.
   </p>
   <p align="center">
     <br />